-Our management, with the participation of our chief executive officer and our chief financial officer, evaluated the effectiveness of our disclosure controls and procedures as of December 31, 2019.
-Based on the evaluation of our disclosure controls and procedures as of December 31, 2019, our chief executive officer and our chief financial officer concluded that, as of such date, our disclosure controls and procedures were not effective due to a material weakness in our controls over financial reporting, described below.
+Our management, with the participation of our chief executive officer and our chief financial officer, evaluated the effectiveness of our disclosure controls and procedures as of December 31, 2020.
+Based on the evaluation of our disclosure controls and procedures as of December 31, 2020, our chief executive officer and our chief financial officer concluded that, as of such date, our disclosure controls and procedures were effective at the reasonable assurance level.